Dreadnought hoax: Cambridge Zanzibar hoax

 The students obtained robes and turbans from the theatrical costumier Willy Clarkson, applied blackface make-up and took the train from London.
 A carriage met the group at Cambridge railway station and took them to the guildhall, where they were met by the mayor and town clerk.
-After a brief reception they were taken on a tour of the town, including some of the university's colleges; the hoaxers were seen by some of their friends and acquaintances who did not recognise them.
+After a brief reception they were taken on a tour of the town, including some of the university's colleges; the hoaxers were seen by some of their friends and acquaintances, who did not recognise them.
 After less than an hour they demanded to be returned to the station.
 As they did not want to return to London—returning from which would have meant them breaking the 10:00 pm college curfew—on arrival at the station, they ran out of a side exit and took two hansom cabs to a friend's house, where they changed back into their normal attire.

 The following day Cole gave an interview to the Daily Mail about the hoax; the story appeared in the paper on 4 March 1905 and was repeated in local newspapers.
 The St James's Gazette considered the events "a most audacious practical joke".
 (Note: Among others, reports of the hoax appeared in Bradford Daily Telegraph, Eastern Evening News, Sheffield Evening Telegraph and Taunton Courier.)
-The Mayor wanted the students involved to be sent down, but was persuaded by the Vice-Chancellor that this would damage his reputation further.
+The Mayor wanted the students involved to be sent down (expelled), but was persuaded by the Vice-Chancellor that this would damage his reputation further.